White cannellini beans with Italian sausage in a plum tomato sauce.

 - Salt (about 2 teaspoons) and freshly ground black pepper

-1 Rinse the beans under cold running water.
-Remove any stones you may find.
+1 Rinse and soak the beans: Rinse the dry beans under cold running water, removing any stones you may find.
 Place the beans in a large pot and cover with at least a couple of inches with cold water.
 Soak for at least 4 hours.
 (To do a quick soak, you can pour boiling water over the beans and cover by a couple of inches, and just soak for one hour instead of four.)